dominoweir/dominoweir/README.md

 ✋ If you are having issues with Kaggle...
 - You will get help faster by reaching out to the team through our [official support channels](https://www.kaggle.com/contact)
-- Please do not contact me directly- reaching out to our support team is faster anyways.
+- Please do not contact me through my personal email

 📫 How to reach me...